5 Reasons Why Your Oil Smells Like Gas

-These are a few other common reasons for which the oil smells like gas:
+These are a few other common reasons why the oil smells like gas:

 A problem with various sensor types can also cause the fuel mixture to become too rich.
-Damaged or broken coolant temperature sensor, MAP sensor, intake air temperature sensor, mass airflow sensor, and O2 sensor can be the troublemakers.
+Damaged or broken coolant temperature sensors, MAP sensors, intake air temperature sensors, mass airflow sensors, and O2 sensors can be the troublemakers.